Rsantct/deq2496/README.md

 # deq2496

-A tool to manage the digital processor Behringer ultracurve PRO DEQ2496 EQ/RTA
+A tool to manage the digital processor Behringer ultracurve PRO DEQ2496 EQ/RTA.

+Currently, I use th Ultracurve just as an RTA and level meter to monitor my PC based sound system.

+This is just an experimental tool, with very basic features ;-)

 ## Hardware